-After reading tweets from both Helen Gonsalves @catholicseeking and Steven Ertelt @stevenertelt.
-I was reminded, in fact this experience has never really left me, of my time working at a DC jewelry store when I was about seventeen or so.
-This store was on K street, on the ground floor of a huge office building.
-Every morning it was my job to put out the display and this Saturday morning was like all the others.
+This month always reminds me, in fact, this experience has never really left me, of my time working at a DC jewelry store when I was about seventeen or so.
+This store was on K street, on the first floor of a huge office building.
+Every morning it was my job to put out the display, and this Saturday morning was like all the others.
 I looked out onto the busy street with all the men and women going about their business.
-On Saturdays there were more “civilians” than “suits” so I worked away thinking nothing of the day.
+On Saturdays, there were more “civilians” than “suits,” so I worked away thinking nothing of the day.

-Its amazing how you become blind to the things around.
-I had been doing the display for so long that I no longer took notice of the people walking past the window, that was until that morning.
-So many cars would pull in and out of parking spaces, the people getting out going about their business, and then one car stopped and was different than all the others.
-There was a woman pulling up and trying to force someone out of the car.
-I stopped what I was doing to look.
+It’s amazing how you become blind to the things around.
+I had been doing the display for so long that I no longer noticed the people walking past the window; that was until that morning.
+So many cars would pull in and out of parking spaces, the people getting out going about their business, and then one car stopped and was different from all the others.
+A woman was pulling up and trying to force someone out of the car.
+I stopped what I was doing to take a look.

-This woman, I guessed to be some mommy age, was yelling at a young girl, no older than I was, to get out.
+This woman, I guessed to be perhaps the mother, was yelling at a young girl, no older than I was, to get out.
 It was so obvious to me that this girl was scared.
-The glass on the windows where thick and whatever anyone said you couldn’t hear but I knew these women were not being quiet.
-She kept begging her mom to have them go home, and the mom would have none of it.
-Finally the girl got out and the two, mom mostly dragging her, went into the building.
+The glass on the windows was thick, and whatever anyone said you couldn’t hear, but I knew these women were not being quiet.
+She seemed to be begging her mom to have them go home, and the mom would have none of it.
+Finally, the girl got out, and the two, mom mostly dragging her, went into the building.

 And why would I notice?
 It wasn’t something on my radar.
 I finished my work and went about the day.
-Sometime later I was called to the window again, maybe it was to put something away I had been showing, maybe it was to pass the time during a slow period, I can’t remember now, but what happened next I will never forget.
-There were the mom and daughter again, this time the girl looked very shaken.
-Mom was yelling and pulling her along, it was obvious that mom was very frustrated and irritated by her daughter’s slowness.
+Sometime later, I was called to the window again, maybe it was to put something away I had been showing, maybe it was to pass the time during a slow period, I can’t remember now, but what happened next I will never forget.
+There were the mom and daughter again; this time, the girl looked very shaken.
+Mom was yelling and pulling her along.
+It was obvious that mom was very frustrated and irritated by her daughter’s slowness.
 The girl was crying and begging to be able to sit down.
-Mom relented and the girl slumped down the wall and got sick.
-Mom looked about more upset that the girl was wasting her time than the fact that she was sick.
-I stood at the window transfixed, I couldn’t move.
+Mom relented, and the girl slumped down the wall and got sick.
+Mom looked more upset that the girl was wasting her time than the fact that she was sick.
+I stood at the window transfixed.
+I couldn’t move.
 Do I go out to ask if I could help?
-Do I mind my own business?
+Do I mind my business?
 What do I do?

 Nothing as it turned out.
-Mom saw me standing there and angrily, silently to me because of the thickness of the glass, yelling and gesturing for me to mind my own business.
-So there we were the three of us in this strange transfixed triangle.
-Me feeling as helpless as the girl sitting in her own sick and Mom anger and frustrated.
-After what seemed an age Mom gave me the finger, dragged the girl back to her feet and marched back to their car and off they went.
+Mom saw me standing there and angrily, silently to me, because of the thickness of the glass, yelling and gesturing for me to mind my business.
+So, there we were, the three of us in this strange transfixed triangle.
+Me feeling as helpless as the girl sitting in her sick and Mom’s anger and frustrated.
+After what seemed an age, Mom gave me the finger, dragged the girl back to her feet, and marched back to their car, and off they went.

-That experience must have happened 30 years ago, but it never left me.
+That experience must have happened 40 some years ago, but it never left me.
 It transformed me in ways I never knew.
-The transformation was subtle thinking back it was always a force for the direction of my life.
+The transformation was subtle thinking back; it was always a force for the direction of my life.
 I went on to study social work, work for Catholic Social Services, become Lansing Diocese Director of Project Rachel, now work with moms.
-You never know what will happen to you as gaze outside a window.
+You never know what will happen to you as you gaze outside a window.